Lesson #02: Multi-signature Transactions

 Challenge

-Create a multi-signature wallet that requires 2 out of 3 signers to approve a transaction.
-Create a transaction to spend from that multi-sig wallet and sign it with the 2 signers.
-Submit the transaction to the blockchain and verify that the transaction was successful.
+Create a multi-signature wallet requiring 2 out of 3 signers to approve a transaction.
+Build and sign a transaction with two signers, submit it, and verify success.